About Youth for Christ Tanzania

 Youth for Christ Tanzania was officially registered in 1987.
-James Broun Mwambagi played a great role in pioneering YFC Tanzania under the help of YFC Kenya who was directly involved in the pioneering process and provided all the required support.
+James Broun Mwambagi played a great role in pioneering Youth for Christ Tanzania with the help of Youth for Christ Kenya who was directly involved in the pioneering process and provided all the required support.

 Our programs before COVID-19 included the following: evangelism and discipleship, school outreaches, Worth the Wait abstinence program, leadership development and training, life skills (challenges facing modern youth), prison visits, sports ministry, music and dance ministry, evangelism to street children, prayer, and many more.
 The uniqueness of our ministry is how we connect with young people and disciple them through local churches.

-Our vision after COVID-19 is to establish social media Evangelism.
+Our vision after COVID-19 is to establish social media evangelism.
 We have observed this has great impact on the young generation.
-In the picture the man on the left is Zaburi Obadiaah, our YFC Tanzania National Coordinator, and some of our key staff.

 Youth for Christ in Tanzania and Zanzibar are: